0atman/noboilerplate/scripts/41-humanmade.md

 Thank you.

 If you would like to support my channel, get early ad-free and tracking-free videos, your name in the credits or 1:1 mentoring, head to my patreon or ko-fi.

+I've got a new fiction Podcast out called The Phosphene Catalogue, if you like mysteries and art, check it out!

 If you're interested in transhumanism and hopepunk, please check out my weekly sci-fi audiofiction podcast, Lost Terminal.